vmware/photon/docs/photon_admin/prioritize-eth0-route-over-wlan0.md

-# Prioritize eth0 Route Over wlan
+# Prioritize eth0 Route Over WLAN

-You can prioritise the eth0 route over the wlan route.
+You can prioritise the eth0 route over the WLAN route.
 Perform the following steps:

 1. Modify the `/etc/systemd/network/99-dhcp-en.network` file and add the following content: